Nevue Fine Art Marketing

 7. Giving up

-This is by far, one of the biggest reasons artists fail on social media.
+This is one of the biggest reasons artists fail on social media.

 Far too often, people start a page, are disappointed they don’t become a social media celebrity or have a ton of followers and action overnight, get bored, and then leave it to gather cyber dust in some corner of the Internet.

-You don’t want this to happen to you, which is why this advice is the simplest and yet most difficult at the same time – don’t give up!
+You don’t want this to happen to you, so this advice is the most straightforward yet most difficult at the same time – don’t give up!

 Social media can be powerful, but it can also be a notorious grind to get going, and algorithms can be fickle.